 Taking Data One Step Further: Gwadry-Sridhar Founds Pulse Infoframe

-“When data is shared across boundaries,” says Gwadry-Sridhar, “medical advances are made.
+“When data are shared across boundaries,” says Gwadry-Sridhar, “medical advances are made.
 That means patients, clinicians, researchers, and pharma and biotech companies can share their data and collaborate with each other.”

 Gwadry-Sridhar founded Pulse Infoframe in 2011 to combine her love of data and desire to help patients improve their lives.
 Since then, the company has helped patient advocacy groups, pharma and biotech companies, healthcare researchers and doctors collect and share data to bring about answers.